 Individual counselors (listed by category under Resources/Counselors):

 The counselors in our community have individual protocols for how they are seeing clients at this time.
-A majority are doing telehealth, which means seeing clients through video calls vs in-person appointments.
-Many are accepting new clients and also have lower rates available for this unusual time.
+Many are doing telehealth, which means seeing clients through video calls vs in-person appointments.
 We have an internal list of options available and can personally help you navigate.
-Contact us through our website or phone (346-703-0051) Monday – Friday 9 am – 5 pm for assistance.
+Contact us through our website or phone (346-703-0051) Monday – Friday 9 am – 4 pm for assistance.

 Tips from a local therapist: COVID-19 Mental Health Survival Tips